various breeds of dogs, sitting shaggy sheepdog Standard poodle at Cape Town Two Salukis looking up

 Dalmatian

 Since the middle ages, the Dalmatian has been popular in Europe because of his elegant bearing and unusual spotted appearance.
 People liked to have Dalmatians running along beside their horse-drawn carriages.
-No doubt the dogs were a deterrent to highway robbers, as well as being a status-symbol.
-The British developed the breed.
-In South Africa, some people call it a "blotting paper dog."
+No doubt the dogs were a deterrent to highway robbers, as well as being a handsome status-symbol.

 History of how dog breeds developed